NOAA-EMC/NCEPLIBS-ip/README.md

 ### Prerequisites

-This package does not link to any other libraries, but requires CMake (version 3.15+) to build.
+This package requires a BLAS/LAPACK library to provide several LU decomposition-related routines, and requires CMake (version 3.15+) to build.
+In spack-stack, OpenBLAS will be used as the provider of BLAS/LAPACK routines for all compilers.

 ### Installing